Quantum Relational Hoare Logic with Expectations: Preliminaries: Variables, Memories, and Predicates

 \paragraph{Mixed quantum memories.} In many situations, we need to model probabilistic quantum states (e.g., a quantum state that is $\ket0$ with probability $\frac12$ and $\ket1$ with probability $\frac12$).
 This is modeled using \emph{mixed states} (a.k.a.~\emph{density operators} ).
-Having normalized state $\psi_i$ with probability $p_i$ is represented by the operator $\rho:=\sum_i p_i\proj{\psi_i}$.\footnote{Mathematically, these are the set of all positive Hermitian trace-class operators on $\elltwo X$.
+Having normalized state $\psi_i$ with probability $p_i$ is represented by the operator $\rho:=\sum_i p_i\proj{\psi_i}$.\footnote{Mathematically, density operators are positive Hermitian trace-class operators on $\elltwo X$.
 The requirement ``trace-class'' ensures that the trace exists and can be ignored in the finite-dimensional case.}\fullonly{\,\footnote{Sums without index set are always assumed to have an arbitrary (not necessarily finite or even countable) index set.
 In the case of sums of vectors in a Hilbert space, convergence is with respect to the Hilbert space norm, and in the case of sums of positive operators, the convergence is with respect to the Loewner order.}} In particular, $\proj{\psi}$ is the density operator of a pure quantum state $\psi$.
 Then $\rho$ encodes all observable information about the distribution of the quantum state (that is, two distributions of quantum states have the same~$\rho$ iff they cannot be distinguished by any physical process).
 And $\tr\rho$ is the total probability $\sum_ip_i$.
 Note that we do not formally impose the condition $\tr\rho=1$ or $\tr\rho\leq 1$ unless explicitly specified.
 We call a mixed state \emph{normalized} iff $\tr\rho=1$.
 We will often need to consider mixed states of quantum memories (i.e., mixed states with underlying Hilbert space $\elltwov{\XX}$).
 We call them \emph{mixed (quantum) memories} over ${\XX}$.
-For a mixed memory $\rho$ over ${\XX}\supseteq{\YY}$ the \emph{partial trace} \symbolindexmark\partr{$\partr{{\YY}}\rho$} is the result of throwing away variables ${\YY}$ (i.e., it is a mixed memory over ${\XX}\setminus{\YY}$).
-Formally, $\partr{{\YY}}$ is defined as the continuous linear function satisfying $\partr{{\YY}}(\sigma\otimes\tau):=\sigma\cdot\tr\tau$ where $\tau$ is an operator over ${\YY}$.
+Analogously, we define \emph{mixed bimemories} and \emph{mixed $\bot$-bimemories} as mixed states of quantum ($\bot$-)bimemories.